-The independent German choreographer, set designer and director Helena Waldmann was born in 1962.
+German choreographer, stage designer and independent director Helena Waldmann was born in Burghausen in 1962.

-Helena Waldmann’s work has won several awards and been acclaimed the world over, in Europe, South America, India, Iran, Afghanistan, Egypt, Palestine, Kenya, Korea and Vietnam.
-She is a sought-after guest speaker and workshop leader, and she has taken part in various conferences in Afghanistan, Bangladesh, Ethiopia, Germany, Greece, India, Iran, Japan, Korea and Switzerland.
+Helena Waldmann’s works have won prizes and travelled around the world – to Europe, India, Iran and Afghanistan, Egypt, Palestine, Kenia, South America, Korea and Vietnam.
+Her opinion is in demand in symposiums, as a lecturer and in workshops in Afghanistan, Bangladesh, Ethiopia, Germany, Greece, India, Iran, Japan, Korea and Switzerland.

 These journeys have also continually inspired her to make new works, such as Letters from Tentland, produced in Tehran for six Iranian women, Return to sender, her commentary on European immigration policy, performed by six exiled Iranian women, as well as Feierabend! – das Gegengift, her anarchic, delirious antidote to the dictatorship of our modern meritocracy.
 In the captivating BurkaBondage she presented the Muslim veil and Japanese bondage in an uptempo relationship between shackle and protection. get a revolver, a solo on dementia presented by Danse Danse in 2014, is a celebration of forgetting in which Helena Waldmann senses a possible happiness.